qcif-training/StatisticalComparisonsUsingR/_episodes/01-Hypothesis-Testing.md

 ## Confidence intervals
 A confidence interval gives more information than the results of a hypothesis test (reject or don’t reject): it provides a range of plausible values for the parameter being studied.
-Example: If the sample mean is used to estimate the population mean, the confidence interval gives the upper and lower bounds of a range in which we have 95% confidence that the real population mean occurs.
+_Example_: If the sample mean is used to estimate the population mean, the confidence interval gives the upper and lower bounds of a range in which we have 95% confidence that the __real__ population mean occurs.

 > ## Challenge 3